milaq/YCast/README.md

 While you can simply run YCast with root permissions listening on all interfaces on port 80, this may not be desired for various reasons.

-You can (and should) change the listen address and port (via `-l` and `-p` respectively) if you are already running a HTTP server on the target machine and/or want to proxy or restrict YCast access.
+You can change the listen address and port (via `-l` and `-p` respectively) if you are already running a HTTP server on the target machine and/or want to proxy or restrict YCast access.

 It is advised to use a proper webserver (e.g. Nginx) in front of YCast if you can.
 Then, you also don't need to run YCast as root and can proxy the requests to YCast running on a higher port (>1024) listening only on `localhost`.

-You need to redirect the following URLs from your webserver to YCast (listening to requests to `radioyamaha.vtuner.com`):
+You can redirect all traffic destined for the original request URL (e.g. `radioyamaha.vtuner.com`) or need to redirect the following URLs from your webserver to YCast:
  * `/setupapp`
  * `/ycast`

 __Attention__: Do not rewrite the request transparently.
-YCast expects the complete URL (i.e. including `/ycast/`).
+YCast expects the complete URL (i.e. including `/ycast` or `/setupapp`).
+It also need an intact `Host` header; so if you're proxying YCast you need to pass the original header on.
+For Nginx, this can be accomplished with `proxy_set_header Host $host;`.

 In case you are using (or plan on using) Nginx to proxy requests, have a look at [this example](examples/nginx-ycast.conf.example).
 This can be used together with [this systemd service example](examples/ycast.service.example) for a fully functional deployment.

 ## Firewall rules

- * The server running YCast does __not__ need internet access
+ * The server running YCast does __not__ need internet access.
- * The Yamaha AVR needs access to the internet (i.e. to the station URLs you defined)
+ * The Yamaha AVR needs access to the internet (i.e. to the station URLs you defined).
- * The Yamaha AVR needs to reach port `80` of the machine running YCast
+ * The Yamaha AVR needs to reach port `80` of the machine running YCast.

 ## Caveats